codership/galera/Docs_tommi/python3/source/nodestates.rst

 cluster from lagging too far behind the others in applying replication.

-Read also this percona article: http://www.mysqlperformanceblog.com/2013/05/02/galera-flow-control-in-percona-xtradb-cluster-for-mysql/
+Read also this Percona article: http://www.mysqlperformanceblog.com/2013/05/02/galera-flow-control-in-percona-xtradb-cluster-for-mysql/

 This chapter describes the flow control of node states and the